Skip to main content

 • Redis is on random port 59156.

-Chorus process will keep running in the foreground and print logs to the console.
+The Chorus process will keep running in the foreground and print logs to the console.

 tip

-Step 2: Setup Clients
+Step 2: Set up Clients

 $ chorctl storage